 Regional geology of Palu area is composed of alluvium and flood deposits.
 Risna (2012) reported a preliminary study of liquefaction potential in Palu and the surrounding.
 Several cone penetration tests were conducted on the site to obtain the characteristic of soils.
 The field testing revealed, for mostly of the alluvium and debris deposits, the soil layers generally consist of sands on the top, silt in the middle and clay at the bottom.
-Grey sands are generally loose, poorly graded, good porosity and permeability, with a thickness of 1-7.2 m.
-Silts are normally found under the sands with a consistency of soft to firm, medium plasticity, and a thickness of 0.2-0.7 m.
-The clays are brown to dark brown, soft to firm, and highly plastic, with a thickness varied between 0.1 and 2.7 m.
-Weathered soils underneath in this formation are generally grey sands, loose, well-graded, good porosity and permeability, with a thickness of about 3.5 m.
+Grey sands are generally loose, poorly graded, good porosity and permeability, with a thickness of 1 - 7.2 m.
+Silts are normally found under the sands with a consistency of soft to firm, medium plasticity, and a thickness of 0.2 - 0.7 m.
+The clays are brown to dark brown, soft to firm, highly plastic, with a thickness varied between 0.1 - 2.7 m.
+Weathered soils underneath in this formation are generally grey sands, loose, wellgraded, good porosity and permeability, with a thickness of about 3.5 m.
+A suspect area with a high risk of liquefaction occurrence is in the alluvium deposit.
 In this area, the depth of groundwater level is less than 12 m.
-The alteration of soil behaviour in each soil layer could occur when experienced by seismic wave.
-When the seismic wave propagated from the bedrock through the saturated sand soil layers, it led to the decreasing of effective soil stress.
-A susceptibility of liquefaction could be reached when pore water pressure equals to initial effective stress.
+The alteration of soil behaviour in each soil layers could be occurred when experienced by seismic wave.
+When the seismic wave propagated from the bedrock through the saturated sand soil layers, it lead the decreasing of effective soil stress.
+A susceptibility of liquefaction could be reached when pore water pressure equal to initial effective stress.
 In Palu city and surroundings, a suspect area with a high risk of liquefaction occurrence is in the alluvium deposit.
 Details of liquefaction susceptibility and groundwater level in Palu and surrounding can be seen in Fig. 4.